hirre/ctag/README.md

 (Linker uses specific static boost libraries and sqlite3.o)

-If you use Windows, environmental variables $USERPROFILE or $HOMEDRIVE and $HOMEPATH must be set (usually they are).
+If you use Windows, environmental variables %USERPROFILE% or %HOMEDRIVE% and %HOMEPATH% must be set (usually they are).
 In OSX or Linux $HOME must be set (usually is).

 ### LICENSE
 [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html)